New Adoption Rules Go into Effect in January

 As a result of all of these concerns, it has become increasingly common for adoptions to be “open” from the start.
 An open adoption may simply mean that the birth parents and the adoptive parents have full information about one another.
 It can also mean that the birth parents stay involved in the child’s life in some way.
 The adoptive parents, however, hold the legal parental rights, and therefore retain ultimate control over the degree of involvement until the child reaches adulthood.

 More information about the new law is available from the New Jersey Department of Vital Statistics.
 If you are a birth parent, adult adopted child, or a current or prospective adoptive parent, or and you have additional questions, we would be happy to talk with you about the impact of the changing law on your unique situation.
-Please contact us to schedule a free initial consultation with one of our family law attorneys.
+Please contact us to schedule an initial consultation with one of our family law attorneys.

 Adult Adoption: Why Grownups Are Picking Their Own Parents